-Figure 5.3 below presents the industry of usual main jobs in Ngoma district.
-Agriculture is the main industry for 81.5% of the population aged 16 and above, followed by Trade with 5.6%, Government institutions with 4% and Other Services (including utilities and financial services) as well as Mining and Quarrying with 2.6% each.
+Figure 5.3 below presents the industry of usual main jobs in Rubavu district.
+It shows that half of the population aged 16 year and above has Agriculture as the main industry with 50%, followed by Trade with 24%.
+All other industries have less than 6% each.